omarreis/vsop2013/README.md

 VSOP2013 README: ftp://ftp.imcce.fr/pub/ephem/planets/vsop2013/ephemerides/README.pdf

-VSOP2013 data files are large (400 MB) ASCII text containing Chebyshev polynomial of 1st kind coeficients.
+Data files are large (400 MB) ASCII text containing Chebyshev polynomial of 1st kind *coeficients*.
 It is organized in 6 files, covering a 9,000 year period in all, as follows:

      range                file